Features

 Purpose.
 Let any agentic host (Goose, OpenHands, Cline, Continue) wire nervepack itself by reading a tool-neutral contract, and let any model back the automation.

-flight gates check the backend, not the claude binary.
+backend, not the claude binary.

 Situational example.
 On a Goose box with a local model, /np-onboard writes the